-Illustration credits (for examples see "General publication details" on page Error!
-Bookmark not defined.).
+Illustration credits (for examples see "General publication details" on the coverpage).
 The text may be small type size and oriented vertically at the side of an illustration or it may be included in the caption.

 4.2 Paragraph numbering

 IPP Paragraph numbering: based on default paragraph font; font Arial, 8 pt; blue 255; square brackets.
 Used for numbering paragraphs automatically.
 (If the style is used outside a table, indent before is -1 cm; hanging 1 cm.)
 See further on paragraph numbering in Section 6.